About Michele

 Image description: A mixed race East Asian woman with light, freckled skin, and short, black hair looks diagonally off frame to the right with a determined gaze.
 Behind her are trees and other plants that are out of focus.

-A person of mixed racial ancestry, Michele is a multiracial, East Asian, cisgender, and non-disabled woman.
-They are a proud Yonsei (fourth generation Japanese American) who has both Japanese and European ancestry.
+Born and raised on the ancestral and unceded lands of the Ohlone people—what people also currently refer to as the San Francisco Bay Area—Michele is a mixed race, East Asian, cisgender, and non-disabled woman.
+She is a proud Yonsei (fourth generation Japanese American) who has both Japanese and mixed European ancestry.
 It was learning about their family’s incarceration during World War II that propelled Michele into critical inquiry at a young age.

 They have a Bachelors from Brown University and a Masters from Columbia University.